This page is just for fun!

 As soon as Violet fed him – and boy, had he been hungry – she popped him in this cardboard box and shut the lid.
-Then there had been a very strange sound that Frank dimly recognised as from when Perdita wrapped brightly coloured paper around things to stop the paper from falling off.
+Then there had been a very strange sound that Frank dimly recognised as from when Perdita wrapped brightly coloured paper around things.
 Was Violet wrapping him up?

 Sensing the box move, Frank dug his claws into the base to keep himself steady.
 After a short while, it seemed like he was on firm ground again.
 That was better.
 But the next thing Violet did made him feel very unsafe.
 She opened the door of that man’s car.
 Frank knew the sound, he’d heard it often enough, and then she lifted up the box and put it down again.
 He heard the car door shut.
 Circling the box, Frank discovered a definite tilt to one side.

 Frank heard Violet’s retreating steps on the sharp gravel that dug into his pads when he walked on it but the sound was muffled.
 He sniffed at the hole in the lid.
 He’d been put inside that man’s car.
 It was outrageous!
 But the car hadn’t moved so it didn’t seem like he was going back to the vet.
 That was a relief.
 He hadn’t known how to let Perdita know that the vet man was not a good man; that Frank had gone in with his special furry pouches full and had come out with them empty.
 If Perdita ever left him alone with that vet man again, Frank might come away with something else missing, and that didn’t bear thinking about.